 I studied Media Arts at St Mary's University in Twickenham, South-West London, and graduated with a 2.1.
 This course did involve photography amongst other classes such as Video Production and Advanced Digital Imaging (so I'm no stranger to Photoshop!)
 I always tried to include photography in as much of my work as possible as I felt this was what I was best at!

 I am happy to say that I am indeed a full time wedding photographer.
 I do also photograph families and portraits, however I specialise in wedding photography.

 What is your pricing?

-Engagement shoots are especially useful if you are usually quite camera shy as they get you used to me and my camera.
-Luckily I'm not very intimidating and have been told I'm friendly and easy to get on with, so hopefully you won't feel awkward with me!
+pre-wedding shoots are especially useful if you are usually quite camera shy as they get you used to me and my camera.
+I'm not scary and have been told I'm friendly and easy to get on with, so hopefully you won't feel awkward with me!
 I try my best to capture unposed photos by encouraging natural smiles and laughter.